 Kipling Gardens, Rottingdean

 In close walking distance from the gardens are local shops and cafés.
-The nearby twelfth century church St Margaret’s is famous for its Burne Jones windows.
+The nearby 12th Century church St Margaret’s is famous for its Burne Jones windows.

 Kipling Gardens is one of seven parks in the city recognised by the Green Flag award scheme.

 The 2 and 2A buses run past the park every few minutes during the day.
 The 57 bus service also runs through the village hourly on Sundays, with some additional 57 journeys at other times during the week.
 The main A259 main coast road, with a wide selection of regular and frequent buses, is approximately 8 minutes' walk from Kipling Gardens.
 Further information and timetables available from the Brighton & Hove Bus company.

 There is very limited free parking available in Falmer Road, and some in surrounding roads.

 Park: Always open.